Quantitative statistical properties of two-dimensional partially hyperbolic systems: Partially hyperbolic systems

 We assume that $F$ satisfies

 \begin{oss} Notice that condition \eqref{pinching condition} implies in particular that $\mu<\lambda_-$.
 The presence of the factorials in \eqref{def of zetar} is probably not optimal.
-This is a condition we did not try to optimize since it is irrelevant for our main application in which $\mu$ is very close to 1. \end{oss} We will call a partially hyperbolic system satisfying \eqref{pinching condition} \textit{strongly dominated}. \begin{oss} Note that, since $F$ is a local diffeomorphism, then it can be lifted to a diffeomorphism $\bF$ of $\bR^2$ with the projection $\pi$ map being $\mod 1$, so that $\pi(0)=0$.
+This is a condition we did not try to optimize since it is irrelevant for our main application in which $\mu$ is close to 1. \end{oss} We will call a partially hyperbolic system satisfying \eqref{pinching condition} \textit{strongly dominated}. \begin{oss} Note that, since $F$ is a local diffeomorphism, then it can be lifted to a diffeomorphism $\bF$ of $\bR^2$ with the projection $\pi$ map being $\mod 1$, so that $\pi(0)=0$.
 Then we can define $\bG(x,\theta)=\bF(x,\theta)-(0,\theta)$ and write $F\circ\pi(x,\theta)=\pi(\bG(x,\theta)+(0,\theta))$.
 Thus in the following, with a slight abuse of notation, we will often confuse the map with his covering and write

 In addition, note that if the map satisfies condition ({\bf{H2}}) then for each $x\in\bR^2$ the curve $\gamma_x(t)=(x,t)$, $t\in\bT$ has a preimage $\nu\in \Upsilon$ homotopic to the curve $\bar \gamma_p(t)=p+(0,t)$, $p\in\nu$, $F(p)=(x,0)$.
 This implies that $F(\bar \gamma_p(t))$ is a curve homotopic to $\gamma_x$.
-Thus for each $(x,\theta)\in\bR^2$ the lift has the property $\bF(x,\theta+1)=\bF(x,\theta)+(0,1)$, which implies that $\bG$, and hence $\omega$, is periodic in the second variable. \end{oss} In the following we will need some quantitative information on the Lipschitz constant of the graphs associated with ``unstable manifolds."
+Thus for each $(x,\theta)\in\bR^2$ the lift has the property $\bF(x,\theta+1)=\bF(x,\theta)+(0,1)$, which implies that $\bG$, and hence $\omega$, is periodic in the second variable. \end{oss} In the following we will need some quantitative information on the Lipschitz constant of the graphs describing the ``unstable manifolds."
 To simplify matters, we prove the needed results in Lemma \ref{lem:vec_regularity}.
 We require then that our maps satisfy the hypotheses of such a Lemma.
 However, be aware that such hypotheses are not optimal and the following condition is used only in Lemma \ref{lem:vec_regularity}.
-Hence, the next assumption becomes superfluous if in a given system one can prove Lemma \ref{lem:vec_regularity} independently.\\ Our last hypothesis is again a requirement on the expansion of the map.
-In many cases it is implied by ({\bf H3}) but we prefer to state it separately for convenience. \\ -6pt ({\bf H4}) With the notation \eqref{the map F} we require, for each $p\in\bT^2,$
+Hence, the next assumption becomes superfluous if in a given system one can prove Lemma \ref{lem:vec_regularity} independently.
+Also note that, in some cases, it is implied by ({\bf H3}). \\ -6pt ({\bf H4}) With the notation \eqref{the map F} we require, for each $p\in\bT^2,$